Fort Ridgely State Park

-The main campground, the horse campground and the farmhouse are closed for the season.
+The main campground, the horse campground and the farmhouse are closed until April 1, 2014.
 The Chalet will remain open for day and overnight use throughout the winter.
 Chalet reservations can be made by calling the park at 507-426-7840.

 The park's sliding hill will be open this winter.
 Visitors are welcome to bring sleds or innertubes -- no toboggans are allowed.
 The park will not be renting out innertubes this winter.

 The park's ski trails will be open this winter.
 The trails will not be groomed, however, so please be prepared to break your own trail.

 Be fascinated.
 Check out the naturalist programs and other activities scheduled at the park.

 Fort Ridgely Golf Course features scenic vistas, wildlife, and wildflowers in the natural areas along the Par 35, 9-hole course.
 Visitors that stay three or more consecutive nights will receive two all-day golf passes for their party's use during their stay.
 This package is not available on holiday weekends.
 Get more information about the golf course

 Fort Ridgely Historic Site:

 The historic site grounds are open for self-guided tours each day, and the museum is open Thursday through Sunday from Memorial Day to Labor Day.
 A Minnesota state park vehicle permit is required.
 Learn more.

 2012 marked 150 years since the U.S.-Dakota War of 1862.
 Fort Ridgely State Park was an important location during this time.
 Learn more.